liferay/liferay-docs/discover/portal/articles-dxp/targeting-content-to-your-audience/02-managing-campaigns.markdown

 ![Figure 4: There's no need to track anonymous users if you're not interested in their behavior.](../../images-dxp/anonymous-users-analytics.png)

-Disabling analytics for certain entities means you'll have no way to track them using Audience Targeting.
+Disabling analytics for certain entities means you won't track them using Audience Targeting.
 Carefully manage analytics to optimize your Audience Targeting experience.

-You can also store your analytics data in a separate database schema, which can help sluggish performance.
+You can also store your analytics data in a separate database schema, which can improve sluggish performance.
 To separate the storage of analytics data from Liferay's database schema, navigate to the Control Panel &rarr; *Configuration* &rarr; *System Settings* &rarr; *Web Experience* and select *Audience Targeting Analytics Storage*.
 Fill out the external storage fields to point to your